hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/README.md

 the CRUD module has on the database to simplify their writing.
 These queries are added to the DAOs in the persistence layer and are exposed as Java methods.

-Nitro queries' goal is to provide an option to gain access to native database performance all the while simplifying the coding.

 The main features of Nitro queries are:

 - Reaching for High Performance: By using all native extensions of the SQL dialect that the database implements, a developer with knowledge of SQL optimization can create queries that can achieve high performance.
 - Make the most of the CRUD model: Nitro queries make use of the CRUD model to allow configuration-assisted queries that can retrieve data into non-trivial data structures.
-- Dynamic SQL: Dynamic SQL allows queries to change their behavior by enabling or disabling sections of the query based on runtime parameters.
+- Dynamic SQL: Dynamic SQL allows queries to change their form by enabling, disabling, or rendering sections of the query based on runtime parameters.
 See [Dynamic SQL](nitro-dynamic-sql.md).